pubnub/pubnub-mcp-server/resources/sdk_docs/unity_access-manager.md

 ## Parse token

-ParseToken() decodes a token and returns embedded permissions and details (useful for debugging and TTL checks).
+ParseToken decodes a token and returns its embedded permissions and metadata.

 ### Method(s)